Linuxfabrik/lfops/roles/chrony/README.md

 # Ansible Role linuxfabrik.lfops.chrony

 This role installs and configures [chrony](https://chrony.tuxfamily.org/), a NTP daemon.
+This role configures Chrony

+* to act like a client
-It can either be configured as a client, or as a server, providing time syncing to other clients.
+* by specifying `chrony__allow` to act like a NTP-server providing time syncing to other clients

 Tested on